Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 The beach is gently sloping, with warm, blue-green water and fine-textured, grayish-colored sand.

-This charming beach is 35 km from Puerto Escondido, on the road to the town of Pinotepa Nacional.
+This charming beach is 35 km from Puerto Escondido, on the road to Pinotepa Nacional.

 Thousands of birds, such as seagulls, pelicans, and cormorants, live on a big rock located 300 meters offshore, depositing their guano on the surface, turning it white.